Mr. & Mrs. Mahi: Box office

-Critical response
+Review

 Mr. & Mrs. Mahi received mixed reviews from critics who praised the performances and chemistry of the leads and the film's novel concept but criticised the screenplay and plot.

 A critic for Bollywood Hungama rated the film 3.5 stars out of 5 and wrote "Mr & Mrs Mahi is a decent flick with the performances, plot and a clap-worthy interval point as its USP".

 Shilajit Mitra of The Hindu opined "It is difficult to concentrate on Mr. and Mrs Mahi without being constantly reminded of other films.
 There’s nary an idea, visual or soundtrack choice that feels particularly fresh".

 Sukanya Verma of Rediff.com rated 3/5 stars and notes "I liked how the film finds excitement in Mahendra and Mahima's dull lives and transforms their humdrum existence into an ode to second chances".

 Shubhra Gupta of The Indian Express rated 2.5/5 and wrote "The film is giving us a rom com nestled in India’s favourite sports, which in turn is nestled in the tropes of the family-entertainer movie".

 Saibal Chatterjee of NDTV rated 2/5 stars to the movie and stated "The conflicting and convoluted messaging is a mishit that lands nowhere".

-Reviewing for Hindustan Times Monika Rawal Kukreja wrote "It's an ambitious sports film that tries to make a point, but sadly misses the shot".
+Monika Rawal Kukreja reviewing for Hindustan Times wrote "It's an ambitious sports film that tries to make a point, but sadly misses the shot".

 Manjusha Radhakrishnan for Gulf News rated 2.5/5 and wrote, "For a one-time watch, this movie is serviceable.
 It may not be as exciting as an IPL final match, but it has its good moments that make it worth our time."